willcrichton/cmu-grades/README.md

 the grounds of security--storing your password somewhere is bad!
 But, you know, if you really need automated logins, the option is there.
 I personally base64 encoded my password so it's not immediately obvious when you open the file.

-Lastly, to install the app, run `python app.py install`.
-To uninstall the app, run `python app.py uninstall`.
+To install the texting service, run `python app.py install_text`.
+Similarly, to install the email service, run `python app.py install_email`.

+To uninstall a service, run `python app.py uninstall_text` or `python app.py uninstall_email`.